 Steampunk, as its own genre, originated in the 80s, but could be traced as far back to the works of Jules Verne and H.G.
 Wells.
 Though Verne and Wells laid the foundation of the science fiction genre, their work would be considered Steampunk if they were writing today.

 Pedantic concerns aside, what Steampunk truly is, is a beautiful world that continues to capture the imagination of millions around the world.
-For some, the draw is in the stories, whether written or on the screen.
+For some, the draw is in the stories, the fantasy, the monsters, whether written or on the screen.
 For others, the primary draw is the fashion.
 And for some, it is a lifestyle.

 We at STEAMATA don't like to choose any particular side and have adopted a very broad definition of steampunk.
-Yes, you will see the usual assortment of Goggles, Round Glasses, Corsets and Mechanical Arms.
+Yes, you will see the usual assortment of Goggles, Round Glasses, Corsets and Mechanical Arms for the steampunk soldier.
 But we believe Steampunk is so much more than that.
 That is why we feature a wide variety of products that we believe carry the essence of Steampunk.

 We see traces of Steampunk everywhere; and even in places most die hard Steampunk fans would not care for.
 For example, one of our biggest inspirations for Steampunk is Hayao Miyazaki's films.